continuous-devops/create-repo-from-template/README.md

-# Create Repository from Template GitHub Action
+# Create Repository from a Repository Template `node.js` GitHub Action

 This GitHub Action automates the creation of new repositories from a template in a GitHub organization.